Zetzher/Github-Native/README.md

 Unfortunately, in GitHub's API, I found some endpoints but not the one that retrieves user's projects.

-So, what whe have here is a static component that display's user's username only.
+So, what we have here is a static component that display's user's username only.

 ### Extra Credits :yum:

-During these four days of intense work, I've finally decided going for the commits button and documented code.
+During these four days of intense work, I've finally decided to go with thee commits button and documented code.

-If you inspect my code, you will see some code which is explained, I think that my code is understandable but in some places as axios callings I've put some code and why I did that way.
+If you inspect my code, you will see some code which is explained, I think that my code is understandable but in some places as axios callings I've put some comments and why I did that way.

 On the other hand, we have the commits button.